cloudmesh-community/hid-sp18-602/project-code/README.md

-## Kubernetes based Microservices to label Yelp Photos
+## Scalable Microservices to Label yelp images using Kuberenets

 The main purpose of the porject is to understad the Microservices architecture using Kubernetes.
 In order to achieve this, an